The Forest Ensemble

 Cecropia peltata - Hand drum

-With its striking silvery-gray leaves, this species quickly colonize open areas, leading and accelerating the forest’s recovery process.
+Cecropia peltata, with its striking silvery-gray leaves, quickly colonize open areas, leading and accelerating the forest’s recovery process.
 As a high-energy pioneer, it sets the tempo and marks the rhythmic heartbeat of the forest ensemble.

 The Mid-Successional